 This tour begins when your guide picks you up from your accommodation within Waterton Lakes National Park.
 After stepping aboard the Dark Sky Tour Bus, your guide will safely drive approximately 20-minutes to the trailhead.
 During the drive you will get to know the guides and learn about Waterton Lakes National Park.
 The hike involves night time hiking at a moderate pace, following a developed trail over undulating hills and through various stands of trees.
 The hike can take anywhere from 20-40 minutes to arrive at our destination.
 Participants will feel what it’s really like to go for a hike in the dark.
-Once at the destination, you can look up, or better yet, set up a camp chair and lean back!
+Once at the destination, sit down, lean back and look up!

-Our guides will set up our telescope, pass around the binoculars and share our stargazing app-equipped tablet.
-We will point out a few noteworthy features (depending on what’s visible that particular night) and help you learn to navigate your way around the night sky.
-Listen to some interesting stories about the cosmos, while the tail guide prepares and passes out warm drinks.
+Our guides will begin by pointing out a few noteworthy features (depending on what’s visible that particular night) and help you learn to navigate your way around the night sky.
+Listen to some interesting stories about the cosmos and discover your universe.

 Before you start to get tired, the group will pack up and begin the return hike to the bus.
 Along the way, your guides will point out a few more noteworthy features and share a few additional stories.
 Once aboard the bus, sit back and relax in comfort as we drive back to town and your accommodation.